AdobeDocs/experience-manager-65.en/help/forms/using/add-custom-properties-cm-assets.md

 ## Enable search for custom properties {#enable-search-for-custom-properties}

-By default, full text search doesn't include custom properties that you add to the UI using CRX/DE.
+By default, full text search does not include custom properties that you add to the UI using CRX/DE.

 To include the custom properties in search, you need to allow indexing of custom properties.